Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

-Modifying Scale, Spinbox and Entry
+﻿Modifying Scale, Spinbox and Entry
 ==================================

 Change the Scale